 Ask the Experts: Data Migration for Nonprofits

-For the next installment of our Ask the Experts series, we’re tackling the big bad data migration question.
+For the next installment of our Ask the Experts series, we’re tackling the big data migration question.
 Data migration likely strikes fear into the hearts and – mostly – the minds of non-data professionals whose day to tackle the project nears (and which is probably long overdue for most, as we’ll hear shortly).
-We chatted with Tompkins Spann, a data and Salesforce expert and Vice President of KELL Partners, an Austin-based consulting group, to get some much needed advice on data migration for nonprofit organizations.
+We talk with Tompkins Spann, a data and Salesforce expert and Vice President of KELL Partners, for some much needed advice on data migration for nonprofit organizations.

 1. Migrating data seems like a scary and daunting task.
 What are a couple things you should absolutely be sure about before undertaking the migration?